Quelich/overview-agu-store/README.md

 # Purpose
-- This project is essentially developed to draw a standard schema of e-commerce application development for android platform.
+- This project is essentially developed to draw a standard schema for e-commerce application development for Android platform.
-- If you want to develop a e-commerce app for your business, college etc., this project could be helpful to start.
+- If you want to develop an e-commerce app for your business, college etc... this project could be helpful to start.

 # Features